marcelhas/willmaphaben/README.md

 # willmaphaben

-A Firefox extension that displays Willhaben Immobilien on a map.
+A Firefox extension that displays Willhaben adverts on a map.

 ## Setup